pedalion/treebanks/README.md

 **Who?** Toon Van Hal and Alek Keersmaekers.

-**How much?** The first version contains modifications of ca. 70K tokens.
+**How much?** The first version contained modifications of ca. 70K tokens.
+The second version contains modifications of ca. 110K tokens.

+**First release?** 2018

 ## Underway